-- A team is limited to winning only one category award plus the overall award - Teams are strongly encouraged to review the rubric scoring guide for the category they wish to win prior to planning and creating their video.
-Reviewing these rubrics will give each team a better sense of how the judges will be grading the videos.
+■ A team is limited to winning only one category award plus the overall award

+Teams are strongly encouraged to review the rubric scoring guide for the category they wish to win prior to planning and creating their video.
+All awards will be judged and rewarded based on the rubric that is outlined on the rubric page.